mshibanami/jisk/README.md

 - `url`: The source URL you want to redirect to the alternative web service.
 This should be URL-encoded.
 - `cache_expiry`: The cache expiry time in seconds.
 The default is 86400 seconds (1 day).
 If you set it to `0`, the cache will not be used.
 - `auto_redirect`: If `false`, the page will not redirect automatically.
 It's also useful to debug the redirection.
 The default is `true`.
+- `countries`: A comma-separated list of country codes.
+If you specify this parameter, the redirection will be limited to the specified countries.
+The default is no limitation.

 ## Privacy Policy